BART employee pulls man to safety off tracks at Coliseum Station after Raiders game: VIDEO

 OAKLAND, Calif.
 (KGO) -- It could've been a tragic disaster at the Coliseum BART station after the Oakland Raiders game, but one BART employee saved a man by pulling him off the tracks just in time.

-Transportation Supervisor John O'Conner, a 24-year BART employee, was helping usher fans to their trains last night when he says he saw the man fall onto the tracks.
+Transportation Supervisor John O'Connor, a 24-year BART employee, was helping usher fans to their trains last night when he says he saw the man fall onto the tracks.

 RELATED: Good Samaritans honored for saving girl whose dad jumped with her in front of train